-- avoid heating and cooling pads
+- avoid very hot things, for example heating pads

 - avoid wet shaving

-- avoid hair-removing creams or products, including wax
+- avoid hair-removing creams or products, including wax and laser treatment

-- avoid the sun (your radiographer can give you more information about this).
+- protect the treated area from the sun – your radiographer can give you more information about this.

 Wear close-weave clothing and a wide-brimmed hat to protect your head and neck area.
 Remember, you can burn through clothing if you are out in hot sun for a long time.
 Your radiographer can give you more information about this.

-You can usually go swimming once any skin reaction has disappeared.
+You may be able to go swimming once any skin reaction has disappeared.
+Your radiographer can give you information when it is safe to go swimming after radiotherapy.
 Remember to use a waterproof suncream if you swim outdoors.